Last Updated on October 19, 2020 by queenie mak

 You can scoot around town to visit local attractions or eateries or even go on longer excursions to other parts of the island.

-There are many scooter rental places in Seminyak, Ubud and Canggu.
+There are many scooter rentals in Seminyak, Ubud and Canggu.
 Renting a scooter costs about IDR 60,000 per day (not including petrol).